AbhijeetKrishnan/fanorona-aec/README.md

 ## Testing

-TODO: We use [pytest](http://doc.pytest.org/) for tests.
+We use [pytest](http://doc.pytest.org/) for tests.
 You can run them via:
 ```
 pytest
 ```